 Number of year 11 pupils academic year 2016-17 = 73

 Impact Statement for Key Stage 4 - Year 11 Centre

 - We offer a range of academic and vocational courses to meet the needs of all our pupils.

-- We offer courses at a level so that pupils can access the next phase of their career path, starting with Entry Level, Level 1 and 2 courses alongside GCSE courses
+- We offer courses at a level so that pupils can access the next phase of their career path, starting with Entry Level, Level 1 Functional Skills alongside GCSE courses

 - All pupils who regularly attended in Year 11 are entered for GCSE